au-research/ANDS-ResearchVocabularies-Registry/tomcatmanaged/README-ANDS-mods.txt

 The apache-tomcat-7.0.69 directory contains a unpacked copy of the Apache Tomcat 7.0.69 distribution.

+Then, within the webapps directory, a copy of OpenRDF Sesame 2.8.3 has been inserted.

-These are the modifications made to it, in order to make it work with Arquillian testing:
+These are the modifications made to the Tomcat distribution, in order to make it work with Arquillian testing:

 diff -r orig/apache-tomcat-7.0.69/conf/server.xml tomcatmanaged/apache-tomcat-7.0.69/conf/server.xml